craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Bottle of Antiseptic
 Tiny (5), 2 Action Cost (UNPACK > APPLY)
+Creation:
+	- 1 Watch spent at 16+ Alchemy or Herbalism
+	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
+	- 1x "Healing Materials"

 APPLY: You apply the contents of the bottle to a wound.
 The creature you applied the contents to resolves a stack of the 'Poisoned' or 'Infected' [[Ailment]], their choice.
 Then, they take 1 True Necrotic Damage.

 #### Bandage
 Tiny (3), 4 Action Cost (UNPACK > WRAP I > WRAP II > WRAP III)
+Creation:
+	- 1 Watch spent at 8+ Crafting, Bushcraft, Weaving
+	- Tools with *CUTTING*

 WRAP I: You wrap the bandage onto a wound.
 Resolve a stack of the 'Bleeding' [[Ailment]].
 WRAP II: You continue to wrap the bandage onto a wound.
 Resolve a stack of the 'Bleeding' [[Ailment]].